postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 **Personal Workspaces**

 Personal Workspaces are only visible to you.
-If you don't have Postman account, you can have only one personal Workspace.
+If you don't have a Postman account, you can have only one personal Workspace.
 If you do have an account, you can have an unlimited number of Workspaces.

 You can invite other users to your Workspace, which is only visible to you and those users.
 When you add an element to the Workspace, it automatically becomes visible to those invited users.
-You can also assign users as Admins, who can [view, add, create, delete, and remove](/docs/postman/workspaces/using_workspaces){:target="_blank"} elements in the Workspace.

 You can [remove and delete](/docs/postman/workspaces/using_workspaces){:target="_blank"} an element from a Workspace.
 When you remove an element from a Workspace, it is no longer visiable in a personal or team Workspace.
-When you delete an element, you completly eliminate it from the system.
+When you delete an element, you completely eliminate it from the system.
 You can only delete an element from your personal Workspace.

 **Team Workspaces**